Skip to article frontmatterSkip to article content

 Exciton coupling model

-VeloxChem implements the exciton coupling model to determine circular dichroism spectra.
-For further theoretical details about this model, see Li et al. (2017).
+VeloxChem implements the exciton coupling model (ECM) by Li et al. (2017) to determine circular dichroism spectra.

 Loading...